-Hunter Legal & Conveyancing possess a professional team who handle conveyancing on a regular basis.
-Our goal is to help people buying and selling businesses efficiently, so our clients can relax and focus on their day to day.
+Hunter Legal & Conveyancing possesses a professional team that handles conveyancing regularly.
+Our goal is to help people buy and sell businesses efficiently, so our clients can relax and focus on their day-to-day.

-In addition to locating a licensed Conveyancer or Solicitor, anyone planning to buy or sell a business may also consider
+In addition to locating a licensed Conveyancer or Solicitor, anyone planning to buy or sell a business must also consider

 The diagram below represents the typical process of buying and selling businesses.

-The buyer is able to request any amount of information from the seller, whether it be profit and loss statements, equipment warranties, marketing figures or performance reports.
-The seller can withhold the information, or ask the buyer to sign a non disclosure form before providing this.
+The buyer can request any amount of information from the seller, whether it be profit and loss statements, equipment warranties, marketing figures, or performance reports.
+The seller can withhold the information, or ask the buyer to sign a non-disclosure form before providing this.

 Things buyers should look out for: